jonasgranath101-dev/OneCoreAI/SECURITY.md

 ## Reporting a Vulnerability

-Send message to me at jonasgranath101-dev through github.
+Email me the problem at jonasgranath101@gmail.com.